Neurology / Biochemistry

 Psychedelics

-Psilocybin, LSD, and DMT are repeatedly described as "life-saving" by sufferers.
-They act on serotonin receptors (like triptans) but may go further—potentially "resetting" dysfunctional neural circuits through neuroplasticity (Schindler et al., Neurology, 2015).
-A single dose can end an entire cluster cycle.
+Some sufferers describe psilocybin, LSD, and DMT as among the most helpful treatments they have tried.
+These act on serotonin receptors (like triptans) but may go further—potentially "resetting" dysfunctional neural circuits through neuroplasticity (Schindler et al., Neurology, 2015).
+Some users report a single dose ending an entire cluster cycle.

 Pharmaceuticals